-The reasons are self-evident: Sticky gum will clog up the blades as surely as if you’d squirted glue down the sink.
-Wad up your chewed gum inside a small piece of paper and toss it in the trash.
+The reasons are self-evident: Sticky gum will clog up the blades as surely as if you’d poured glue down the sink.
+Ball up your chewed gum inside a small piece of paper and toss it in the trash.

 Marshmallows may seem like an odd item to put on this list — it’s not as if your average person is pitching them into a disposal, and it’s not the kind of snack that has leftovers.

 But maybe your marshmallows were a gooey topping from Grandma’s Thanksgiving sweet potatoes, or some other delightfully sweet and sticky recipe.
 Keep mallows out of the disposal to keep your plumbing mellow.

 What could possibly be wrong with putting coffee grounds down your garbage disposal?
 They’re small, smell good and seem harmless.

 But they clump together, don’t break up and can create a caffeinated clog.
 Instead, spread them around plants in your garden to repel insects and stimulate plant growth.